smessmer/lockable/README.md

 ### Crate Features
 - `lru`: Enables the [LockableLruCache](https://docs.rs/lockable/latest/lockable/lockable_lru_cache/struct.LockableLruCache.html)
    type which adds a dependency on the [lru](https://crates.io/crates/lru) crate.
+- `slow_assertions`: Enables slow assertions.
+Don't use this in production code.
+It is *very* slow.
+   This is useful to assert invariants and search for bugs within the `lockable` crate.
+   It is not helpful in finding bugs in user code.
+If you do enable this and encounter an assertion failing, please report it in a GitHub issue.

 <!-- cargo-rdme end -->